tonyxyz/coffee_es_webpack_mocha/README.md

 # coffee_es_webpack_mocha

-Coffeescript ecmascript webpack and mocha NOT working happily together
+Coffeescript, ecmascript, webpack and mocha working happily together

-This is an example project demonstrating a configuration problem I am currently having getting webpack, mocha, mochapack and coffeescript working happing together.
+This is an example project demonstrating a configuration problem I was having getting webpack, mocha, mochapack and coffeescript working happing together.

+The problem was fairly simple to fix.
+I'll leave this here on the off chance it points someone else in the right direction.

+## Original Problem Description

 The file something.coffee imports animejs.
 It doesn't do anything with it but that's not the problem.

-The anime object is created an exported in perfectly normal es6 syntax, the problem appears to be that the configuration as it stands is attempting to load the file as legacy es5.
+The anime object is created and exported in perfectly normal es6 syntax, the problem appears to be that the configuration as it stands is attempting to load the file as legacy es5.

 ```